What Do Queen Ants Look Like? ID, Size & How to Get Rid of One

 Sugar Ant Queen

-Sugar ants are native to Australia.
-Queens are larger than the workers whose size varies from 0.2 to 0.6” (5 to 15 mm).
-These ants were initially thought to form monogyne colonies, but recent findings revealed that some colonies are polygyne with 2 to around 100 queens present, depending on the size of the colony.
+Sugar ants are native to Australia, and the queen is larger than the 0.2 to 0.6 inch (5 to 15 mm) workers.
+These were once thought to keep single-queen colonies, but research shows some nests are polygyne, holding anywhere from 2 to around 100 queens depending on colony size.
+For the look-alikes most U.S. homeowners call sugar ants, see sugar ants in the house.

 Argentine Ant Queen